Petter Graver: Diplomatic career

 He was hired by the Ministry of Foreign Affairs in 1947, but started out as a graduate of an air force academy in the UK.
 In 1949, however, he was posted as vice consul in Geneva.
 After a tenure as legation secretary in Rio de Janeiro from 1951 to 1954 he was embassy secretary in Paris from 1956 to 1958.
 He then attended NATO Defence College and the Norwegian Joint Staff College in 1958–1959.
-His next station abroad was that of embassy counsellor in the Soviet Union from 1961 to 1964.
+His next station abroad was as embassy counsellor in the Soviet Union from 1961 to 1964.

 He served as an envoy to Berlin from 1969, then as the Norwegian ambassador to Israel from 1971 to 1975, to the Soviet Union from 1975 to 1979, to Canada from 1979 to 1983 and to the Netherlands from 1983 to 1988.
 As a diplomat he was regarded by US authorities in 1975 as "perceptive, capable and highly intelligent, with a fine appreciation of the 'realities' of dealing with the Soviets.
 Although understanding and helpful to Americans, he is reportedly an independent thinker and a skillful, tenacious advocate of the Norwegian position."

 While serving in Tel Aviv he also acted as the Norwegian ambassador to Cyprus.
 His tenure coincided with a very turbulent period in Israeli society, with the Yom Kippur War, the Munich massacre, and the Mossad assassination of Ahmed Bouchiki in the small Norwegian town Lillehammer in 1973.
-Bouchiki was thought to have a connection with the Munich massacre, and as such assassinated as a retaliation, but this proved to be groundless.
+Bouchiki was thought to have a connection with the Munich massacre, and was assassinated as a retaliation, but this proved to be groundless.
 In a 1974 letter to his employers in the Ministry of Foreign Affairs of Norway, Graver explained the Bouchiki case as a result of Western European countries failing to heed a call from Israel to cooperate on counter-terrorism.
 As Norwegian authorities detained the Mossad agents who killed the innocent Bouchiki, an Israeli group planned to kidnap Graver and demand the liberation of the agents as a ransom.
-This surfaced in a 1987 book by Yair Kotler on Meir Kahane, the alleged leader of the plot.
+This plan came to light in a 1987 book by Yair Kotler on Meir Kahane, the alleged leader of the plot.

 After retiring from the foreign service he started a new career as a lawyer.
 He was on his way to becoming a barrister, carrying through his first of three trial cases for the Supreme Court of Norway in 1994, at the age of 74.
 However, he died in January 1995.
 He was buried at Vestre gravlund.
 Graver was decorated as a Knight, First Class of the Order of St. Olav (1969), and Commander of the Order of Merit of the Italian Republic.